Horizon 8 Architecture

 Omnissa Horizon 8 manages and delivers virtualized or hosted desktops and applications to end users.
 Horizon allows you to create and broker connections to Windows virtual desktops, Linux virtual desktops, Remote Desktop Server (RDS)–hosted applications and desktops, Linux-hosted applications, and Windows physical machines.

-This chapter of the reference architecture covers the architecture and design considerations for Omnissa Horizon 8 for vSphere.
+This chapter of the reference architecture covers the architecture and design considerations for Omnissa Horizon 8.
 Horizon 8 can be deployed on-premises or on other supported cloud platforms.
 This chapter covers the foundational and common architectural information for deploying Horizon and is applicable across all supported platforms.

 Separate chapters give the additional design considerations for Horizon 8 on supported cloud platforms, including VMware Cloud on AWS, Azure VMware Solution, Google Cloud VMware Engine, Oracle Cloud VMware Solution, and Alibaba Cloud VMware Service.